mtl-brainhack-school-2019/teaching/schedule_week3.md

     - 5pm: Open science social at McCarold's Pub

 #### Thursday, August 22nd
-    - 9am - 10am Reserved timeslot for tutorial/guest lecture (by popular demand)
+    - 9am - 10am: Be friendly to your users: Add comments and tutorials to your code
     - 10am - 12pm: Project work
     - 12pm - 1pm, Lunch
     - 1pm - 5pm: Project work